lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Consequently, the application/edhoc media type does not apply to these messages;
 their media type is unnamed.

 An example of a successful EDHOC exchange using CoAP is shown in {{fig-coap1}}.
-In this case the CoAP Token enable correlation on the Initiator side, and the prepended C_R enables correlation on the Responder (server) side.
+In this case the CoAP Token enables correlation on the Initiator side, and the prepended C_R enables correlation on the Responder (server) side.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Client    Server